 In March 2020, the World Health Organization declared the outbreak of COVID-19 a pandemic, which continues to spread throughout the U.S. and the world and has resulted in authorities implementing numerous measures to contain the virus, including travel bans and restrictions, quarantines, shelter-in-place orders, and business limitations and shutdowns.
 While we are unable to accurately predict the full impact that the COVID-19 pandemic will have on our operating results, financial condition, liquidity and cash flows due to numerous uncertainties, including the duration and severity of the pandemic or any resurgences of the pandemic locally or globally, our compliance with these measures has impacted our day-to-day operations and could continue to disrupt our business and operations, as well as that of certain of our customers whose industries are more severely impacted by these measures, for an indefinite period of time.
 Through the six months ended June 30, 2021, we have experienced adverse changes in customer buying behavior that began in March 2020 as a result of the impact of the COVID-19 pandemic, including decreased customer engagement, delayed sales cycles, and deterioration in near-term demand.
 In 2021, the Delta variant ofCOVID-19 has become the dominant strain in numerous countries around the world, including the United States, and is believed to be more contagious than other previously identified COVID-19 strains.
 Despite these headwinds, we experienced an increase in revenue for the six months ended June 30, 2021 as compared to the six months ended June 30, 2020.
-As a result of the impact of the impact of the impact of the reverse contagious than other previously identified COVID-19 strains.
-Despite these headwinds, we experienced an increase in revenue for the six months ended June 30, 2021 as compared to the six months ended June 30, 2020.
-As a result of the impact of the coVID-19 pandemic, we experienced delays and re-work due to third party satellite launch providers schedule shifts, delays and i
+As a result of the impact of the impact of the impact of the interact of the interact of the six months ended June 30, 2021 as compared to the six months ended June 30, 2020.
+As a result of the impact of the coVID-19 pandemic, we experienced delays and re-work due to third party satellite launch providers schedule shifts, delays and increased expenses in our hiring process and additional time and expenses supporting customer contracts.